 Most practicing civil engineers are employed in the areas of structural engineering, transportation engineering, environmental engineering, water resources engineering, geotechnical engineering, construction engineering or surveying.
 Many of these areas, such as structural engineering, encompass the design of such diverse items as spacecraft and office buildings.
 Although the majority of civil engineers are employed in private industry, many are involved in consulting or own their own firm, and a significant number are employed in the government sector, where they are involved in the provision of highways and other public works for state and local government.

 The degree can be used as a stepping stone to graduate work in engineering, law, business or even medicine.
 Many Civil Engineering graduates return to CSUN to earn their M.S. degree in Structural Engineering.

 Large construction projects, such as office buildings or industrial complexes, are too complicated for one person to manage.
-These projects are divided into many segments: site preparation, including land-clearing and earth-moving; sewage systems; landscaping and road construction; building construction, including excavation and laying foundations, erection of structural framework, floors, walls and roofs; and building systems, including fire-protection, electrical, plumbing, air-conditioning and heating.
-Construction managers may be in charge of one or more of these activities.
-Construction managers often team with workers in other occupations, such as engineers and architects.
+These projects are divided into many segments: site preparation, including land clearing and earth moving; sewage systems; landscaping and road construction; building construction, including excavation and laying foundations, erection of structural framework, floors, walls and roofs; and building systems, including fire protection, electrical, plumbing, air conditioning and heating.
+Construction managers may be in charge of one or more of these activities, and they often team with workers in other occupations, such as engineers and architects.